oktetlabs/test-environment/doc/sphinx/pages/group_te_lib_rpc_tapi.rst

 	}

 Please note the following:

+* we do not make a copy of ``in_buf``, we just pass a pointer to its beginning, since it won't be changed or freed by the following functions;

 * we encode ``rout_buf_len`` bytes of ``out_buf`` buffer to transfer between RPC client and server;